microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     values for Prod.
 In this step, update the resource group that the Prod stage deploys into.

+16. Since we provided the template parameters using the builtin varibles feature in Azure DevOps we will now need to update the variables section of this pipeline definition.  **Alternatively, we could have simply provided the parameter in the format: -parametername parametervalue.
+    However, items such as the adminPassword would then be passed to azure in an non-secure way.**
-16. Using variables can be helpful in a release definition, as they can enable some level of consistency within your stages, and allow for updates to be managed at the variables level
+    Using variables can be helpful in a release definition, as they can enable some level of consistency within your stages, and allow for updates to be managed at the variables level

+17. Create the variables to be used in your release.
+Sample information is provided below and includes example screenshots:

+        Variable Name: vmName           Variable Value: DevVM       Variable Scope: Dev Variable Name: vmName           Variable Value: ProdVM      Variable Scope: Prod Variable Name: adminPassword    Varialbe Value: P@ssW0rd!
+Variable Scope: Release

     <img src="./media/image70.png" border="1">

-17. Setup Continuous Deployment by setting the Continuous deployment trigger on the Artifact to Enabled (See screenshot below: trigger icon is marked with red box), set a Branch filter for the master branch, and Save the release.
+17. Click back to the Pipeline view to setup Continuous Deployment by setting the Continuous Deployment trigger on the Artifact to Enabled (See screenshot
+    below: trigger icon is marked with red box), set a Branch filter for the master branch, and Save the release.
 Setting a Branch filter on the master branch ensures that continuous deployment will only automatically trigger this release whenever code has made its way into the master branch.

     <img src="./media/image71.png" border="1">